 Mr David Smith, policy director for the Residential Landlords Association, has said: “Good landlords don’t need to be told to carry out safety checks, but these changes to regulations leave tenants vulnerable to those landlords who are not so responsible.

 “It is essential for the safety of tenants that the loophole being created is closed, and we urge the government to delay implementation until that happens.”

 Mr Sasha Charles of Landlord Advice UK said; there are a number of recent regulations, that have been implemented.
 All landlords should ensure, they are aware of there legal obligations as landlords as to what they are”.

-What do the experts say on the Electrical Safety Standards Regulations 2020?
+What do the experts say about the Electrical Safety Standards?